-The Republic expects that delivery of the bonds will be made to investors on or about September 23, 2020, which will be the fourth business day following the date of this offering memorandum (such settlement being referred to as "T+4").
+The Republic expects that delivery of the bonds will be made to investors on or about December 14, 2020, which will be the fourth business day following the date of this offering memorandum (such settlement being referred to as "T+4").
 Under Rule 15c6-1 under the U.S. Securities Exchange Act of 1934, as amended, trades in the secondary market are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
 Accordingly, purchasers who wish to trade bonds prior to the delivery of the bonds hereunder may be required, by virtue of the fact that the bonds initially settle in T+4, to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
 Purchasers of the bonds who wish to trade the bonds prior to their date of delivery hereunder should consult their advisors.

 The initial purchasers may have performed commercial banking, investment banking and advisory services for the Republic from time to time for which they may have received customary fees and reimbursement of expenses.
 The initial purchasers may, from time to time, engage in transactions with and perform services for the Republic in the ordinary course of their business for which the initial purchasers may receive customary fees and reimbursement of expenses.
+The initial purchasers are acting as dealer managers for the Tender Offer.
+In addition, the initial purchasers may tender Existing Notes they hold in the Tender Offer and receive the proceeds from this offering in payment therefore.